ohbarye/ohbarye.github.io/en/cv/cv-en.md

 ### SmartBank, Inc. (2020.08 ~ )

 [SmartBank, Inc.](https://smartbank.co.jp/) is a BtoC Fintech company that is categorized as a [challenger bank](https://en.wikipedia.org/wiki/Challenger_bank) like [Monzo](https://monzo.com/).
-The company is an "Issuer" that issues prepaid cards, and develops and operates a product named [B/43](https://b43.jp/) that visualizes and automates spending management in conjunction with payment with cards.
+The company is an "Issuer" that issues prepaid cards and develops and operates a product named [B/43](https://b43.jp/) that visualizes and automates spending management in conjunction with payment with cards.

 The main achievements of the company are described below.